johnperry-math/AoC2023/More_Detailed_Comparison.md

 The Rust code above was unable to examine the `Line` or `Char` until it extracted it from the `Result` type via `.unwrap` or, preferably, `.expect`.
 This makes it a bit more verbose _on this task_ than Ada, and a common criticism of Ada is that it's verbose, but here Rust is forcing the programmer at least to *think about* the possibility of an error when opening the file.
 In Rust, when the program encounters an exceptional condition, the system either

 * `.panic!`s (bad!), or
-* returns an `Option` or `Result`type, so the developer to handle them at an appropriate time.
+* returns an `Option` or `Result`type, compelling the developer to handle them at an appropriate time.

-If handling an error would be inappropriate, Rust forces the programmer to indicate this using a `?` operator.
+If handling an error would be inappropriate, the programmer can propragate it up the stack using a `?` operator.
+In this case, the function's return type has to reflect this.
 Thus, I could have done this:

 ```rust
 fn read_input(filename: String) -> Result<Expected_Data_Type, std::io::Error> {